 - Eat regularly

-- Avoid consuming milk and dairy products
+- Avoid having milk and dairy products

-- Increase your intake of fibre-rich foods
+- Increase your intake of fiber-rich foods